 So how do you recover after a long and tough soccer game?
+What are a few simple things you can do to prepare yourself for the next game or practice?

 After a tough game of soccer, win or lose, there are several vital steps you should take to help your body recover as quickly as possible.
 No matter how long you played for, a tough soccer game can take its toll.

 Ultimately, your preparation for the next game starts immediately after the final whistle.
 So even if you feel tired and defeated its important to take just a little time and effort to help you recover.
 Your legs will thank you the next morning.
-Remeber just wearing a Torres jersey doesn't mean your as fit as he is, even professionals are human, and have to follow the same streches as you.
-And Torres has had a few hamstring injuries of late, maybe he too should do more of a cool down after Liverpool games.

 Not moving another muscle might seem like an appealing idea if you’ve been in a tough match up but a steady jog for a 3-5 minutes will help bring your heart rate down gradually and help blood from working muscles return to the heart.